paulross/PythonExtensionPatterns/doc/sphinx/source/canonical_function.rst

         Py_INCREF(arg_1);
     }

-Of course the same test must be used when calling ``Py_DECREF``, or just use ``Py_XDECREF``.
+Or just use ``Py_XINCREF``.

 Now we create any local objects, if they are "Borrowed" references we need to incref them.
 With any abnormal behaviour we do a local jump straight to the cleanup code.

 .. code-block:: c